csubagio/js13k-robin/README.md

 Robin of Thirteensley is a tiny vintage adventure game made for the [JS13K](https://js13kgames.com/) competition in 2023.
 As the name suggests, the competition is about writing a game in just 13Kb of JavaScript code.

+You can [play the game in your browser!](https://csubagio.github.io/js13k-robin/index.html).
+As of the writing, it's pretty standard web fare: Canvas 2D + WebGL + WebAudio, with an AudioWorker.
+This should run in most desktop browsers.

 My goal this year was to create a miniature game, with miniaturized versions of traditional processes from the early days of gaming.
 I ended up animating sprites in Aseprite, and then exporting those to packed 1bit (almost everything) or 2bit (the player sprite) Base64 encoded buffers.
 The game has a single palette, so that could be omitted from individual sprites.

 I was initially going to do some traditional sound design, but fell down a Karplus-Strong rabbit hole, and so the all sounds come from a pair of acoustic sounding guitars.
 They don't fit the retro theme at all, but let's just pretend that the fantasy early 80s console it's playing on had a bizzarely specific string synth built in?